HL7/davinci-ecdx/input/pagecontent/attachments.md

 #### Scenario 1: CCDA Document Attachments

-- Based on a set of pre-defined rules set by the Payer, Provider submits CCDA Documents as additional information for a claim. (an *Unsolicited Attachments*).
+- Based on a set of pre-defined rules set by the Payer, Provider submits CCDA Documents as additional information for a claim. (*Unsolicited Attachments*).
   - Typically when the attachments are CCDA documents as in this scenario, they are already digitally signed and supply provenance information.
 Therefore FHIR signatures and external Provenance resources are not needed.
 - Provider knows the Payer's endpoint for Sending attachments.
 Note that the `$submit-attachment` operation can be used by any HTTP end-point, not just FHIR RESTful servers.
 - "Unsolicited Attachments" imply that the *Provider* assigns the claim and line item identifiers (in other words, a "placer identifier") upon claim generation.
 - Re-association of attachments to the Claim, subsequent Claim processing and adjudication, and follow up communication are out of scope and out of band.

-{% include examplebutton_default.html example="attachment-scenario1" b_title = "Click Here To See Scenario 1: CCDA Document Attachments" %}
+{% include examplebutton_default.html example="attachment-scenario1.md" b_title = "Click Here To See Example Scenario 1: CCDA Document Attachments" %}

 #### Scenario 2: *Signed* FHIR Resource Attachments